soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/use-relevance-module.md

   - Implication: No Relevance training is required at this point.

-Although Advanced eDiscovery guides you through the process, with recommended Next steps at different stages, it also allows you to navigate between tabs and pages, and to make choices to address situations that may be pertinent to your individual case, issue, or document review process.
+Although Data investigations guides you through the process, with recommended Next steps at different stages, it also allows you to navigate between tabs and pages, and to make choices to address situations that may be pertinent to your individual case, issue, or document review process.

-It is possible to accept or override Advanced eDiscovery Next step processing choices.
+It is possible to accept or override Data investigations Next step processing choices.
 If you want to perform a step other than the recommended Next step, click the **Next step** listed in the expanded issue display in the dialog, click the **Modify** button next to the Next step, and select another Next step option.

 > [!NOTE]
 > Some options may remain disabled after unlocking as they are not supported for use at that point in the process.